Chargebacks. Every event Organizer's worst nightmare.

 While we utilize a variety of anti-fraud measures to prevent fraudulent transactions from even getting through our system in the first place, they sometimes happen and are a standard part of doing business—even if you follow our suggested precautions to prevent them.

 When a cardholder claims their card was used without their consent, they can 'dispute' the charge with their bank or credit card company.
 The bank or credit card company then opens an investigation into the nature of the charge.

 This can be for a multitude of reasons, not just because a card was used without a customer’s consent.
-It could be because it’s a duplicate charge, or the cardholder simply doesn’t recognize the charge, or because they claim there was some problem at the event, etc.
+It could be because it’s a duplicate charge, or the cardholder simply doesn’t recognize the charge, or because they claim there was a problem at the event, etc.

-After the investigation is complete, if the bank or credit card company agrees with the cardholder, a 'chargeback' occurs and the merchant of record, in this case Freshtix, has the amount of the purchase 'charged back' against their account.
+After the investigation is complete if the bank or credit card company agrees with the cardholder, a 'chargeback' occurs and the merchant of record, in this case, Freshtix, has the amount of the purchase 'charged back' against their account.